Polyatomic Complexes: A topologically-informed learning representation for atomistic systems: Introduction

-\paragraph{Topological Accuracy} A representation is deemed topologically accurate if it can correctly represent the geometry of any molecule or atomistic system.
+\textbf{Topological Accuracy}~~ A representation is deemed topologically accurate if it can correctly represent the geometry of any molecule or atomistic system.
 Correctness requires representing the shape, bond-angles, dihedrals/torsion, and electronic structure aspects accurately.
-Only polyatomic complexes, SOAP, and ACE are ``reasonably'' topologically accurate.
-Polyatomic complexes are not necessarily topologically accurate when it comes to electronic structure.
-Our representation, in practice, uses s-orbitals to represent electronic wave functions, which is an oversimplification.
-However, this can be altered at the cost of additional time complexity.
-Inclusion of a complete set of commuting observables (CSCO) would potentially enable perfect topological accuracy.
+Among the methods surveyed, only polyatomic complexes, SOAP, and ACE retain the full three-dimensional geometry required by this criterion; string and two-dimensional graph representations discard it by construction.
+Polyatomic complexes do not represent electronic structure exactly: the implementation approximates each electron's wave function by an $s$-orbital, a restriction that can be lifted at additional computational cost.
 SOAP enforces differentiability with respect to the atoms and invariance with respect to the basic symmetries of physics.
 Additionally, SOAP considers the potential energy surfaces (PESs) and electrostatic multipole moment surfaces.
 Similarly, polyatomic complexes enforce differentiability, are invariant to the basic symmetries of physics, and can be augmented with electronic structure aspects and forces.
 ACEs are invariant under the basic symmetries of physics and systematically describe the local environments of particles at any body order.

-\paragraph{Long-range interactions} The term long-range interactions refers to electrostatic potential energies between atoms and molecules, with mutual distances ranging from a few tens to a few hundreds Bohr radii \cite{LongRangeInteractions}.
+\textbf{Long-range interactions}~~ The term long-range interactions refers to electrostatic potential energies between atoms and molecules, with mutual distances ranging from a few tens to a few hundreds Bohr radii \citep{LongRangeInteractions}.
 Interactions can only be evaluated up to a certain distance.
 The maximum distance applied in a simulation is usually referred to as the cut-off radius, $r_c$, because the Lennard-Jones potential is radially symmetric.
-Behler-Parinello neglects long-range interactions, which are electrostatics beyond the cutoff radius \cite{fourthGENHDP_longrange}.
-Contrastingly, polyatomic complexes can adjust for varying definitions of cutoff radius.
-Similarly all string based representations and graph representations neglect long-range interactions.
-It should be noted that the precise definition of cutoff radius is dependent on the force field.
-The value of $r_c$ is generally obtained empirically.
+Behler-Parinello neglects long-range interactions, which are electrostatics beyond the cutoff radius \citep{fourthGENHDP_longrange}.
+By contrast, polyatomic complexes accommodate varying definitions of cutoff radius (Appendix~\ref{appendix:forcemodels}).
+Similarly, all string-based and graph representations neglect long-range interactions.
+The precise definition of the cutoff radius depends on the force field, and the value of $r_c$ is generally obtained empirically.